jonathanw82/Can_Share/README.md

 | canId         | String   | Id of the can                              |
 | rating        | String   | Either 1 or zero                           |

-The userId is based on the session email, the canId the cansAndBottleInfo id and the rating keeping this separte from the cansAndBottleInfo was my decision in case i felt the feature was not working it could easly be removed protecting the core cansAndBottleInfo collection.
+The userId is based on the session email, the canId the cansAndBottleInfo id and the rating keeping this separate from the cansAndBottleInfo was my decision in case I felt the feature was not working it could easly be removed protecting the core cansAndBottleInfo collection.

 ## users